Skip to main content

 Timber expansion is a natural behavior of wood that occurs when it absorbs moisture from the surrounding environment.
 While often less discussed than shrinkage, expansion is equally important and can cause serious issues if not properly considered.

 This article explains what timber expansion is, why it happens, how it differs from shrinkage, and how to design timber structures that safely accommodate movement.
+It's one of those topics that catches a lot of people off guard, especially if they've only worked with man-made boards before.
+Last updated: May 2026 · Reading time: ~8 minutes

 1 What Is Timber Expansion?

 Timber expansion is the increase in wood dimensions caused by moisture absorption.
 When humidity rises or timber is exposed to water, wood fibers swell as they absorb bound water within their cell structure.
+Think of it like a dry sponge soaking up water — except wood moves much slower and with more force.
+It's not a defect or a sign of poor quality; it's just what solid wood does.

 Key fact: Timber continuously expands and contracts as moisture levels change — this movement never fully stops.
+Even kiln-dried timber will still move a little in service.
+It slows down over time, but it doesn't quit.

 2 Main Causes of Timber Expansion